telemetryjet/telemetryjet-docs/content/cli/guides/usage.md

 ### Disconnect/Reconnect Behavior
 Jet will continue running until you exit it with an interrupt signal (Ctrl-C on most platforms.)
 If any hardware data sources disconnect, jet will periodically poll and reconnect to the data source when it is available.

 If you would like to exit as soon as an input or output data source is unavailable, specify the `--exit` flag.
-This will cause jet to throw an error and exit if any devices disconnect, or if no more data is available from a data source.
+This will cause jet to throw an error and exit if any devices become unavailable to read and/or write.